pce-devel/huc/examples/asm/elmer/README.md

 * ted2-core-sdcard
   - An example of reading and writing a file from the SDcard on a Turbo EverDrive v2.

+* ted2-core-gulliver
+  - An example of playing a HuVIDEO movie from Hudson's GulliverBoy CD-ROM game.

 ## Getting started with the KickC compiler